Vendor Portal Functionality

 Onboarding Functionality

-• Vendor Registration: Vendors can register their company and provide necessary information such as contact details, business credentials, certifications, and product catalogs.
+• Vendor Registration: Vendors can register their company and provide necessary information, including contact details, business credentials, certifications, and product catalogs.

 • Profile Management: Vendors can manage their profile information, including updating contact details, uploading company logos, and maintaining accurate records.